kapplan/ARIMA/README.md

 - **After the first differencing, the stationarity of the time series was confirmed with both the Augmented Dickey-Fuller (ADF) and the Kwiatkowski-Phillips-Schmidt-Shin (KPSS) tests.**
-- **Structural breaks were identified in the time series, which may correspond to significant economic events such as COVID-19 pandemic, Russian Invasion of Ukraine, Poland's new government after general elections of 2023, affecting inflation rates.**
+- **Structural breaks were identified in the time series, which may correspond to significant economic events such as COVID-19 pandemic, Russian invasion of Ukraine, Poland's new government after general elections of 2023, affecting inflation rates.**
 - **The model was fitted with ARIMA(2, 1, 5) parameters, chosen based on the lowest AIC and BIC values, which suggested a moderate fit.**